-The Allen Memorial Art Museum (AMAM) seeks to endow an art conservation fund in memory of Charles P. Parkhurst (OC ’38).
+The Allen Memorial Art Museum (AMAM) solicits contributions in honor of the life and legacy of Charles P. Parkhurst (OC ’38) to an endowed art conservation fund in his name.
 Throughout his career, the preservation and study of high quality works of art was always at the forefront of Mr. Parkhurst’s efforts.
-As a tribute, the AMAM wishes to endow its first art conservation fund to care for works of art in the AMAM’s permanent collection.
-The Parkhurst Fund will provide a consistent base of funding to help the museum support the preservation of original works of art.
+As a tribute, many of his students, colleagues and friends – as well as those who did not know him, but appreciate the great importance of preserving the treasures of the past – set up the Charles P. Parkhurst Art Conservation Fund, to care for works in the AMAM collection.
+The Parkhurst Fund provides a consistent base of funding to help the museum support the preservation of original works of art.

 Please contact the Office of the Director at 440-775-8665 to contribute to the Charles Parkhurst Art Conservation Fund.
 Your donation is greatly appreciated.

 Charles P. Parkhurst, a distinguished art historian, museum director and seminal figure in the history of Oberlin College’s Allen Memorial Art Museum, died June 25, 2008 at his home in Amherst, Massachusetts.
 He was 95.